Hinterkaifeck murders: Legacy

 Many books and newspaper articles have been devoted to the Hinterkaifeck murders.
 A series of articles by Josef Ludwig Hecker in the Schrobenhausener Zeitung revived interest in the murders.

 A documentary film, Hinterkaifeck – Symbol des Unheimlichen (1981), directed and shot by Hans Gebert, was adapted from Leuschner's book.
 The film was shown regularly in Ingolstadt.
 Ten years later, in 1991, Reinhard Keilich's play Hinterkaifeck – Deutschlands geheimnisvollster Mordfall (1991) was produced, and a documentary, produced by Kurt K. Hieber, was shown on television and in local cinemas.
 Also in 1991, radio station Funkhaus Ingolstadt broadcast a documentary, Hinterkaifeck – auf den Spuren eines Mörders, and the Munich tabloid newspaper Abendzeitung ran a series of articles called Die sechs Toten vom Einödhof – Bayerns rätselhaftestes Verbrechen.

 German author Andrea Maria Schenkel published the novel Tannöd in 2006, presenting a fictionalized account of the murders, although the setting and names of those involved were changed.
 The novel sold over one million copies, was adapted into a film in 2009 and has been translated into twenty languages.

-In 2007, fifteen policy academy students from Fürstenfeldbruck examined the case using modern criminal investigation techniques.
+In 2007, fifteen police academy students from Fürstenfeldbruck examined the case using modern criminal investigation techniques.
 In their final report (in German) they confirmed the meticulousness of the original investigation but criticized the lack of professional forensics.
 In particular, the failure to take fingerprints was criticized, as this was already common practice during the period.
 Although it is almost certain that the murderer(s) can no longer be identified, all authors of the report independently agreed on who the main suspect in the case was.
 However, the suspect's name was not mentioned out of consideration for his descendants.

 The murders were the subject of season 2, episode 3 of the Amazon TV series Lore, released in 2018.